aws-samples/aws-cloudformation-workshops/workshop_1/README.md

 Otherwise, just know that our Cloudformation template will pass the function one argument named *StringLength* which is the length of the random string to generate.
 The function will return a result as a resource *attribute* named *RandomString*.

-The third resources is the actual custom resource itself.
+The third resource is the actual custom resource itself.
 Here is what it looks like:

 ```